aeduaardo/panorama_covid_flutter/README.md

 ## ⚖️ License
-This project is licensed under the MIT license - see the file [LICENSE.md](LICENSE) and learn more details.
+This project is licensed under the MIT license - see the file [LICENSE](LICENSE) and learn more details.

 # 📲 How do I get the app?